How to Get Involved on Campus

 Not interested in playing a conventional intramural sport?
 Depending on your college, you may find teams devoted to paintball, bass fishing, horseshoes, medieval combat, and Muggle Quidditch, just to name a few.

 Student government is a great way to get involved, make an impact on campus life, meet and form relationships with administrators, interact with governing boards, and feel empowered.
 Taking on a role in student government may also help you become more confident in expressing and supporting your ideas.

-Many schools have a campus newspaper that provides information on-campus activities and events, local and national news, and other information of interest to students.
-If you enjoy writing or are interested in editing, publishing, advertising or business, you might consider getting involved in your school paper.
+Many schools have a campus newspaper that provides information about campus activities and events, local and national news, and other information of interest to students.
+If you enjoy writing or are interested in editing, publishing, advertising or business, you might consider getting involved in your school paper or literary magazine.
 Some colleges even have their own radio stations, podcasts, or television news stations at which to volunteer or get involved.

 Other ways to get involved on campus include attending events, such as sports, art shows, concerts, and dramatic performances.

-Working part-time, whether on- or off-campus, gives you the opportunity to make some money while at the same get involved in something outside the classroom.
-There are often part-time job opportunities at campus dining halls, your school’s library, or even a local coffee shop.
+Working part-time, whether on- or off-campus, gives you the opportunity to make some money while at the same time get involved in something outside the classroom.
+There are often part-time job opportunities at campus dining halls, your school’s library, as a tutor, or even a local coffee shop.